SiTronXD/vk3dGaussianSplatting/README.md

 8. "FindRanges": Writes start and end indices of gaussians within the same tile.
 9. "RenderGaussians": Blends gaussians and writes output colors to the swapchain image.

-The radix sort implementation consists of 5 shaders.
+The radix sort implementation is based on [AMD FidelityFX Parallel Sort](https://github.com/GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/blob/main/docs/samples/parallel-sort.md) and consists of 5 shaders.
 One pass of executing these 5 shaders results in 4 bits being sorted (due to memory constraints).
 These shaders are therefore executed in N number of passes within one rendering frame to sort the full 64-bit keys.

+The main difference between this implementation and AMD FidelityFX, is that this application do not impose a strong upper limit on the number of work groups being computed based on the number of elements to sort.
+This heavily simplifies the code and in theory allows Count, Reduce, ScanAdd and Scatter to scale better for high-end GPUs.
+A potential drawback is that it most likely slows down Scan.
+The performance of this implementation has not been tested against AMD FidelityFX.

 # Benchmarks